Carrollton Trucking Company Negligence Attorneys

 Don’t go through the aftermath of your accident alone.
-The Carrollton truck accident attorneys of [law-firm] may be able to help you get monetary compensation for medical bills or lost time at work.
+The Carrollton truck accident attorneys of Jonathan R. Brockman, P.C. may be able to help you get monetary compensation for medical bills or lost time at work.
 Call (770) 205-8827 today for a free, no-obligation consultation, and let us help you and your family get justice and the compensation you deserve.

 What Is a Trucking Company Negligence Accident?

 Often, there are several responsible parties in a truck accident.
 The driver may have their own insurance, but there may also be a freight handler, trucking company, truck manufacturer, and truck owner to consider.
 An accident due to a trucking company’s negligence occurs when the trucking company that employs the driver behaves in a way that endangers anyone sharing the road with the truck.

 This endangerment can take several forms, such as hiring a driver with a poor driving record, inadequately training drivers, demanding drivers drive for longer hours than allowed by federal law, or neglecting to perform regular maintenance on key vehicle systems such as brakes.
 If we can prove that a trucking company’s negligence was the cause of an accident that inflicted injuries on you or a family member, we can help you file a personal injury claim for compensation.

 Do I Need an Attorney for My Truck Accident?